Simple One-Page Resume Template for Clear and Easy-to-Scan Applications

 Let the layout stay simple on purpose

-The point of this format is not to look plain because you had no other idea.
-It is to make the content easier to process.
-Use a clean structure, standard section order, and enough white space so the page feels controlled rather than empty.
+The purpose of this format is not to look plain for lack of ideas; it is to make your content easier to process.
+Use a clean structure, standard section order, and enough white space so the page feels organized rather than empty.

 See Quick rule